LACQUER

 Lacquer making is crafted from natural materials, making it a sustainable practice that is free from harmful side effects and environmentally friendly.

-The traditional production process mainly includes the following steps: Substrates Making, fabric lamination, putty application (using diatomaceous earth mixed with lacquer to reinforce the substrates), lacquer absorption, lacquering, decorative texturing and polishing.
+The traditional production process mainly includes the following steps: Substrate preparation, fabric lamination, putty application (using diatomaceous earth mixed with lacquer to reinforce the substrate), lacquer absorption, lacquering, decorative techniques and polishing.

 Sanding and drying are integral to all steps of the process, requiring specific conditions such as maintaining a temperature between 25-30°C and relative humidity between 75%-85%.
-Each lacquer layer must dry for at least 48 hours, resulting in a minimum production cycle of two months for a complete piece.
+Each lacquer layer must dry for at least 48 hours, resulting in a making cycle of at least two months for a complete piece.